mojzu/MarginCalculator/README.md

 # Margin Calculator

-Margin and markup calculator with currency conversion.
+Margin and markup calculator with currency conversion and discount.

 ## Built With